antmicro/zephelin/README.md

 ```

 ## Setting up USB device permissions for Zephelin

+>NOTE: This step is not required for Mac OS

 To use the USB backend and its associated `west zpl-usb-capture` command seamlessly,
 use the following udev rule (example):